wubigo/wubigo.github.io/back/content/post/nodejs-notes/index.md

         Promises are just pretty wrappers around callbacks.
 In real-world situations, you wrap a promise around a certain action or operation.
 A promise can have two possible
         outcomes: it can be resolved (fulfilled) or rejected (unfulfilled).

+##  enable "TypeScript and JavaScript Language Features" extension in VS Code

+Go to extensions and search `@builtin typescript` to find the extension